ptqa2022/garlic_multi-labels/README.md

 # garlic_multi-labels
 multi-label model for garlic root trimming image classification

-# This is code for the following submitted paper.
+# This is code for the following paper.

 Image classification of root-trimmed garlic using multi-label and multi-class classification with deep convolutional neural network